manjulaRathnayaka/WSO2ConApp/README.md

 Let's add another page to store searched place details with additional information such as user name, date, comments, image links, etc.

-Name the page as ‘save.jsp’ and sample code can be found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/webapp/save.jsp
+Name the page as ‘save.jsp’ in path src/main/webapp/ and sample code can be found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/webapp/save.jsp

 Finally for making the UI better, add the images and css directories found at: